MalanB/lswebhomework3/README.md

 ```

-My name is:
+My name is:Malan

-I like to:
+I like to: code,read and watch movies

-I'm learning:
+I'm learning: Python,Web development through Lambda school

 ```